KristinA64/cs257/webapp/readme.txt

 FEATURES NOT YET WORKING:
 - Searching by award (i.e. Best Pop Album)
-- Searching by nominee (i.e. Planet Her)
+- Searching by nominee(also winner of a certain year) (i.e. Bad Guy)
-- Searching by artist (i.e. Doja Cat)
+- Searching by artist (i.e. Donna Summer)
+- Searching by year (i.e. 2018)

+FEATURES NOT YET WORKING:
+- Analytics pages
 - Filtering results by range of years
-- Analytics pages
+- rotating vinyl record
+- show the image of a nominee when the user click on the nominee's name on the chart